 These aspects of doing business often eat up more time and focus than they ought to.
 High order volume and growing profit interests any business owner or entrepreneur, but how do you address fulfillment for high demand products quickly and efficiently?
 Today’s customers expect fast and professional service around the clock.

 This is where 3PL comes in.
 What does 3PL stand for, and what can it do for your business?
 Let’s define 3PL’s meaning and break down each component of it.

 3PL stands for third-party logistics.
 It's a singular term that encompasses eCommerce logistics management and operations.
-Third-party logistics (3PL) refers to outsourcing your order fulfillment and management to another company.
+Third-party logistics (3PL) refers to outsourcing your order fulfillment process and management to another company.
 There are different types of 3PL service providers, each of which serves distinct functions based on your business’s needs.

 The phrase third-party logistics first surfaced in the 1970s and 80s.
 During this time, more businesses sought to delegate their fulfillment processes to external providers.
 As e-commerce has grown, including the sheer variety of businesses that exist today, the need for customized fulfillment providers has grown with it.

 What Does 3PL Mean?

 A 3PL provider handles your warehousing, picking and packing, transportation, and delivery so you can focus on priorities.
 Utilizing a 3PL service both frees up your time and decreases the likelihood of in-house fulfillment errors.
 It’s a form of leverage that allows you to allocate more energy for big-picture concerns, like product development or branding.

 Knowing what 3PL stands for also includes identifying the right provider for your products.
 Below we break down the different 3PL company types that exist in today’s eCommerce landscape.

 What Is a 3PL Company?

 Now that we’ve addressed what 3PL stands for, let’s examine the different services 3PLs offer.
 Depending on the unique requirements of your business, you may find a natural fit with one 3PL provider over another.
 Becoming familiar with the differences between providers makes it easier to select the right company.

 3PL Logistics Company